mishelashala/intro-to-ddd/README.md

 ### Model

 The model as defined by Eric Evans is "A system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain."[^3].
-This means that the model is not a class, a type, an interface or a datase table, but a mix of one or many of those.
+This means that the model is not a class, a type, an interface or a datase table, but it can be a mix of those.
 The model aims to be as technology-agnostic as possible.
 The purpose of the domain is, again, not to reflect the implementation details of the technology we are using but to reflect the domain in which we are operating.

 ### Bounded Context